broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 #### 6. Metric calculation

-The pipeline uses [RNA-SeQC](https://github.com/getzlab/rnaseqc), Picard’s [CollectRNASeqMetrics](https://gatk.broadinstitute.org/hc/en-us/articles/360037057492-CollectRnaSeqMetrics-Picard-), and Picard’s [CollectMultipleMetrics](https://gatk.broadinstitute.org/hc/en-us/articles/360037594031-CollectMultipleMetrics-Picard-) to calculate summary metrics that can be used to assess the quality of the data each time the pipeline is run.
+The pipeline uses [RNA-SeQC](https://github.com/getzlab/rnaseqc), Picard's [CollectRNASeqMetrics](https://gatk.broadinstitute.org/hc/en-us/articles/360037057492-CollectRnaSeqMetrics-Picard-), and Picard's [CollectMultipleMetrics](https://gatk.broadinstitute.org/hc/en-us/articles/360037594031-CollectMultipleMetrics-Picard-) to calculate summary metrics that can be used to assess the quality of the data each time the pipeline is run.

-If you are a member of the Broad Institute's Genomics Platform using the [internal RNA with UMIs pipeline](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/internal/rna_seq/BroadInternalRNAWithUMIs.wdl), there is an additional step which merges the individual metrics files together to create the `MergeMetrics.unified_metrics` output file and prepare the data for use in the Terra Data Repository.
+If you are a member of the Broad Institute's Genomics Platform using the [internal RNA with UMIs pipeline](https://github.com/broadinstitute/warp/blob/develop/pipelines/broad/internal/rna_seq/BroadInternalRNAWithUMIs.wdl), there is an additional step that merges the individual metrics files to create the `MergeMetrics.unified_metrics` output file and prepare the data for use in the Terra Data Repository.

 #### 7. Outputs